 New Jerseys Fine Particulate Speciation Network consists of 4 monitoring sites: Camden Lab, Elizabeth Lab, New Brunswick, and Chester.
 Samplers run every third day on a schedule concurrent with the FRM sampling network.
-Of the 55 measured analytes, organic carbon and sulfate combined make up over 60% of the total mass, and nitrate, ammonium, and elemental carbon make up an additional 38% of the particulate mass.
-Figure 6 depicts the typical chemical composition of fine particulate matter by showing the average percentage each analyte contributed to the total concentration of fine particles at New Brunswick in 2003.
-Figure 7 depicts the average concentration of each analyte at all the sites, with only the seven most prevalent constituents depicted.
-Appendix B shows the average, maximum, and 2nd highest concentrations for each compound for 2003.
+Of the 55 measured analytes, organic carbon and sulfate combined make up 59% of the total mass, and nitrate, ammonium, and elemental carbon make up an additional 35% of the particulate mass.
+Figure 6 depicts the average concentration of each analyte at all the sites, with only the seven most prevalent constituents depicted.
+Appendix B shows the average, maximum, and 2nd highest concentrations for each compound for 2004.